Here you'll find useful information about the Sinclair Method to treat Alcohol Use Disorder.

 The Sinclair Method was invented in Finland.

-The treatment we offer builds on the Sinclair Method by combining counseling.
+The treatment we offer builds on the Sinclair Method by combining coaching or therapy.

-By combining best-in-class counseling techniques, we produces jaw-dropping results in the shortest time possible.
+By combining best-in-class coaching or therapy techniques, we produces jaw-dropping results in the shortest time possible.

 Click on the links below to see the studies that back our method.